pawelkobojek/GameOfLife/README.md

 # GameOfLife

-This code is prepared in order to perform simple experiments on how initial life distribution probability in Game of Life affects number of epochs before the population fully extincts.
+This code is prepared in order to perform simple experiments on how initial life distribution probability in Game of Life affects number of epochs before the population is fully extinct.

 ## Running

 We have provided bash script for compiling and running the experiments.<br/>
 To do so run:
 ```
-chmod +x run.sh && ./run.sh
+./run.sh
 ```
-Please note, that by default program outputs it's results right to stdout.
-You may want to redirect it to the file.
+This will perform basic experiment as well as plot the results.